tvthatsme/react-power-picture/README.md

 # React Power Picture

 Render images in your React application that take advantage of progressive loading as well as responsive sizing.
+Serviced by a render prop for excellent integration with all your projects.

 ## Installation